Meier Steinbrink: Life

-Steinbrink was born on February 28, 1880, in New York City, New York, the son of Samuel Steinbrink and Fredricka Stern.
+Steinbrink was born on February 28, 1880, in New York City, New York, the son of Samuel Steinbrink and Fredericka Stein (originally Wittgenstein).
 His father ran a small candy store.

 Steinbrink attended the Public School No. 1 of Brooklyn, the Boys High School of Brooklyn, and the New York University School of Law.
 He was admitted to the bar in 1901 and began practicing law in Brooklyn.
 In 1911, the Brooklyn Standard Union picked him to expose and prosecute the WIllet judiciary scandal.
 In 1915, he was counsel for the Roman Catholic Church in wire-tapping cases.
 In 1917, he became a member of the District Board of Appeals in draft cases for New York City.
 He was associated with Charles Evans Hughes in the Aircraft investigations in 1918, and his work in those investigations led to his work with a House of Representatives select committee in 1919 to investigate expenditures of the War Department.
 In 1922, he was a special assistant to the United States Attorney General in the trial of Civl War fraud cases which grew out of aircraft production.
 He was an advisory committee member of the Hamilton branch of the Chase National Bank, a director of the Greater New York Savings Bank and the National Title Company, and second vice-president and director of the Brooklyn National Life Insurance Company.

 Steinbrink was special counsel for New York City in an investigation of city contracts in 1921.
 He was an arbitrator for the Arbitration Society of America.
 In the 1912 New York state election, he was the Republican candidate for Attorney General of New York.
 He was 32 in that election, making him the youngest person to have been nominated for the office at the time.
 He lost the election to Democratic candidate Thomas Carmody.
 He was a delegate to the 1915 New York State Constitutional Convention.
 By 1915, he was a member of the law firm Jones, McKinney & Steinbrink.
 He was a presidential elector in the 1928 presidential election.

 From 1928 to 1929, Steinbrink served in the ambulance chasing investigation in the Second Judicial District without compensation.
 In 1932, he became a Justice of the New York Supreme Court.
 In 1939, he became a member of the Appellate Term.
 Early in his judgeship, while treating an airplane collision, he demonstrated the elasticity of the law which permitted applying its rules to novel situations.
 He later authorized a blood test to be used to demonstrate paternity, which established a precedent that later resulted in specific legislation.
 In 1933, during the Great Depression, he determined the applicable law came to aid of home owners by permitting them to retain possession during the pendency of foreclosure action.
 He also declared an ordinance that prohibited peddling on the streets of New York City unconstitutional.